segalanastasiia/made-template/README.md

 ### Analysis approach

 The project employs statistical methods to understand the dynamics between HLY and GHG emissions.
-It includes:
-- Visualizing data trends and disparities between countries.
-- Applying correlation analysis to quantitatively assess the relationship between public health metrics and environmental impacts.
+It includes (a) visualizing data trends and disparities between countries and (b) applying correlation analysis to quantitatively assess the relationship between public health metrics and environmental impacts.

 ### Tools and libraries